ptcodes/ptcodes.github.io/_posts/2020-06-15-proxy-server-with-terraform-on-amazon-aws.md

 ---
 layout: post
 title: Personal Proxy Server with Terraform on Amazon AWS
-description: Let's take a look at what Infrastructure as Code is and how it can be used in a practical exercise&#58; spinning up a proxy server on Amazon AWS with Terraform.
+description: A look at what Infrastructure as Code is and how it can be used in a practical exercise&#58; spinning up a proxy server on Amazon AWS with Terraform.
 categories: [Terraform, Amazon, EC2, AWS, IaC, tinyproxy, proxy]
 image: /images/social/terraform.jpg
 ---